 A star can go supernova in one of two ways:

-For a star to explode as a Type II supernova, it must be at several times more massive than the sun (estimates run from eight to 15 solar masses).
+Let's look at the more exciting Type II first.
+For a star to explode as a Type II supernova, it must be several times more massive than the sun (estimates run from eight to 15 solar masses).
 Like the sun, it will eventually run out of hydrogen and then helium fuel at its core.
 However, it will have enough mass and pressure to fuse carbon.
-Here's what happens next:

 Stars much more massive than the sun (around 20 to 30 solar masses) might not explode as a supernova, astronomers think.
-Instead they collapse to form black holes.
+Instead, they collapse to form black holes.

 Recent studies have found that supernovas vibrate like giant speakers and emit an audible hum before exploding.